RebelToolbox/RebelDocumentation/contributing/cpp_usage_guidelines.rst

 Rationale
 ---------

-Since Godot 4.0, the C++ standard used throughout the codebase is a subset of **C++17**.
+The C++ standard used throughout the codebase is a subset of **C++17**.
 While modern C++ brings a lot of opportunities to write faster, more readable code, we chose to restrict our usage of C++ to a subset for a few
 reasons: